Our recycling tips

 - Coat the central part of the jar with glue and apply the burlap strip.

-- Place the adhesive lace ribbon on the burlap, centering it, and wrap it all the way around the jar.
-Cut the lace ribbon flush.
+- Place the adhesive lace ribbon on the burlap, centering it, and wrap it completely around the jar.
+Cut the lace ribbon edge to edge.

-TIPYou can replace the lace with a strip of gingham fabric or a floral cotton fabric.
+TIPYou can replace the lace with a vichy fabric strip or a floral cotton fabric.

 My jar cakes

-- To make pretty individual cakes, bake your favorite recipes following these few tips:
+- To make pretty individual cakes, bake your favorite recipes by following these tips:

-- Use wide-mouth jars like the 360g Jean Martin jar.
+- Use wide-mouthed jars like the 360g Jean Martin jar.

 - If you want to preserve your cakes for a long time, your jars must be clean and sterilized before use.

-- Do not use recipes with fruits.
+- Do not use recipes with fruit.
 Instead, choose cakes like gingerbread, marble cake, yogurt cake, chocolate cake, etc.

-TIP If you want to preserve your cake, close the jar immediately after taking it out of the oven, while it's still hot, to ensure good preservation and the "pop" sound when opening the jar.
+TIP If you want to preserve your cake, close the jar immediately after removing it from the oven while it's hot to ensure proper preservation and the "pop" sound when opening the jar.

-* This 360g jar can also show a weight of 345g or 380g depending on the product it contains.
+* This 360g jar may also show a weight of 345g or 380g depending on the product it contains.